-The charger cannot read its configuration, and stopped.

-This error will not auto-reset.
-To get it working again:

-- 1. First, restore it to factory defaults.
-Click on the three dots i located in the top right in VictronConnect. - 2.
-Disconnect the charge controller from all power-sources. - 3.
+- The charger cannot read its configuration, and stopped. - This error will not auto-reset.
+To get it working again: - 1.
+First, restore it to factory defaults. (top right in Victron Connect, click on the three dots) - 2.
+Disconnect the charge controller from all power-sources - 3.
 Wait 3 minutes, and power up again. - 4.
 Reconfigure the charger.